colin-olito/SA-Hermaphrodites-wDemography/README.md

 This repository provides all code necessary to (1) rerun the simulations and (2) produce figures as .pdf's.
 To do so, please follow these basic steps:

 1. Clone the repo using the following: `git clone https://github.com/colin-olito/SA-Hermaphrodites-wDemography`.
 Alternatively, on the project main page on GitHub, click on the green button `clone` or `download` and then click on `Download ZIP`.
-Be sure to create the output directories locally so that the simulation and figure files can be correctly saved and recalled later.
+2. Create the output directories `./output/figs` and `./output/simData` on your local machine so that the simulation and figure files can be correctly saved.
-2. Check that you have a recent version of [`R`](https://www.r-project.org/) installed.
+3. Check that you have a recent version of [`R`](https://www.r-project.org/) installed.
-3. Check that the following R package dependencies are correctly installed using `install.packages()`:
+4. Check that the following R package dependencies are correctly installed using `install.packages()`:
 	- `Rcompadre`
-		- **NOTE:** At the time of acceptance one of the dependencies (`popdemo`) only works with `R` v. >= 4.1.0.
+		- **NOTE:** At the time of acceptance one of the sub-dependencies (`popdemo`) only works with `R` v. >= 4.1.0.
 See [https://github.com/jonesor/Rcompadre](https://github.com/jonesor/Rcompadre) for more installation details.
 	- `extrafont`
 	- `plyr`
 	- `lattice`